Image

 Missouri License Suspension & Revocation Consequences

-• First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Platte County, MO after 30 days.
+• First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Platte County, MO area after 30 days.

-• Second DWI/DUI Offense: Leads to a 1-year revocation period in Platte County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+• Second DWI Offense: Leads to a 1-year revocation period in Platte County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 With 40+ years of experience and 10,000+ cases successfully handled in Platte County and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Platte County, MO today to discuss your case and protect your driving future.